Integrated ab initio modelling of atomic order and magnetic anisotropy for rare-earth-free magnet design: effects of alloying additions in $\mathrm{L}1_0$ FeNi: Methods

 \subsection{Monte Carlo Simulations}

-To investigate the phase behaviour of these systems with this atomistic model, we perform simulated annealing using the Metropolis Monte-Carlo algorithm with Kawasaki dynamics~\cite{landau_guide_2014}.
+To investigate the phase behaviour of these systems with the above atomistic model, we perform simulated annealing using the Metropolis Monte-Carlo algorithm with Kawasaki dynamics~\cite{landau_guide_2014}.
 These dynamics naturally conserve overall concentrations of each chemical species by permitting only swaps of pairs of atoms.

 The algorithm starts by initialising the occupancies of each lattice site randomly, with the only constraint being the overall number of atoms of each chemical species, specified by the overall concentrations.
 A pair of atomic sites (not necessarily nearest-neighbours) is selected at random, and the change in internal energy $\Delta H$ resulting from swapping the site occupancies is calculated.
 If the change in energy is negative ($\Delta H < 0$) the swap is accepted unconditionally, while if the change is positive ($\Delta H > 0$) the swap is accepted with acceptance probability $e^{-\beta \Delta H}$.
 To collect the configurational contribution to the specific heat capacity (SHC) of the system, we use the fluctuation-dissipation theorem~\cite{allen_computer_2017} and the expression